mpfi-dsp/GoldDigger/README.md

 # GoldDigger Server

-_**⚠️ This project is no longer offically supported.
-Please do not contact us with related inquiries.**_
+_**⚠️ This project is no longer officially supported.
+We are unable to provide assistance in regards to troubleshooting.**_

 This repository contains the code to have a working local server for GoldDigger.
 Gold Digger runs via Django Webserver and currently has static IP of 10.203.1.222 assigned - the Machine Name is DS-LAB-WS04.